Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Numerical Experiments

 \subsection{Case Study and Problem Description}

-We conduct numerical experiments in this section to assess our theoretical results.
-Given California’s leading role in solar adoption, we focus our analysis on this state and consider a large group of potential investors in late 2023 deciding whether to install solar panels across various locations within it. \mehdi{To simplify the analysis, we assume a single pooled distribution-level market for the entire state \purple{and consider the three representative market frameworks discussed earlier.}}
+In this section, we conduct numerical experiments to evaluate our theoretical results.
+Motivated by California’s leading solar adoption, we model a large population of potential investors in late 2023 deciding whether to install PV across locations statewide.
+To simplify the analysis, we assume a single statewide pooled distribution-level market and consider the three representative market frameworks introduced earlier.

-We consider a 25-year planning horizon, with hourly operation periods.
-While our analytical results are applicable to any number of heterogeneous operation periods, we simplify the case study by grouping operation periods into two representative categories.
-The first group corresponds to daytime hours, between sunrise and sunset, when solar irradiation is available.
-The second group includes the remaining hours, during which solar irradiation is minimal or absent.
-This setup is equivalent to considering $\mathcal{T} = \{1, 2\}$, where $t = 1$ corresponds to the first group and $t = 2$ to the second, with appropriate weights applied to each group in the expected-revenue calculations by its relative frequency (i.e., the number of hours it represents).
+We consider a 25-year panel lifespan with hourly operation periods.
+Although our analysis allows for arbitrarily many heterogeneous periods, we group hours into two representative categories: daytime (sunrise-sunset) with solar irradiation, and nighttime with minimal or no irradiation.
+Equivalently, we set $\mathcal{T}=\{1,2\}$, where $t=1$ denotes daytime and $t=2$ nighttime, and weight each group in the expected-revenue calculations by its relative frequency (i.e., the number of hours it represents).

-\mehdi{Solar irradiation data from 2000 to 2022 for San Francisco, California, are used to model the distributions \( f_{G_t}(g) \) for all $t \in \mathcal{T}$ \cite{nrel_data}.
-To account for panels\brown{'} efficiency, all irradiation values are scaled by a factor of 0.2 to obtain the \emph{effective} solar irradiation \cite{Solarreviews}.
+\mehdi{We use solar irradiation data from 2000 to 2022 for San Francisco, California, to model $f_{G_t}(g)$ for all $t \in \mathcal{T}$ \cite{nrel_data}.
+To account for panel efficiency, we scale irradiation by a factor of $0.2$ to obtain the \emph{effective} solar irradiation \cite{Solarreviews}.
 A kernel density estimator is then used to fit \mehdi{a probability density function} to the gathered data, modeling the daytime irradiation density \( f_{G_{1}}(g) \).
 The resulting \mehdi{density function} is evaluated against the empirical \mehdi{distribution} obtained from the histogram of the data in Fig.~\ref{fg:merged}.
 Hours with zero or negligible effective irradiation (below $0.1~\mathrm{W}/\mathrm{m}^{2}$) are grouped into the second operation period, represented by a random variable \( G_{2} \) that equals zero with probability 1.}